-Figure 7: Fibre-optic data for Event 1. a) Waterfall plot showing strain for all boreholes, the position of each plot represents the relative position of the boreholes.
+Fig.8: Fibre-optic data for Event 1. a) Waterfall plot showing strain for all boreholes, the position of each plot represents the relative position of the boreholes.
 Note: horizontal dashed lines show the depth of the injection interval in BGT-10; b) Spider plot showing development of directional strain with time around the injection borehole.

-The fibre optic data proved vital in identifying deformation at the time of Event 1 (Fig.7).
+The fibre optic (FO) data proved vital in identifying deformation at the time of Event 1 (Fig.8).
 Deformation predominantly occurred towards BGT-5 and BGT-6 down-dip of the injection borehole.
-The first identified strain occurred over a 0.3m interval at a depth of ~14m (Fig.7a) in a direction of 225° (Fig.7b), with a spike in strain of ~130 µε that lasted less than 20 minutes.
+The first identified strain occurred over a 0.3m interval at a depth of ~14m (Fig.8a) in a direction of 225° (Fig.8b), with a spike in strain of ~130 µε that lasted less than 20 minutes.
 Compression is seen over a length of a couple of metres above and below this.
 During Day 753 a second extension zone developed at a depth of ~14.5m.
 At this time, strain rotated from an orientation of 225° to 290°.
-The strain was predominantly extensional, with most boreholes showing compression above and below of a much less magnitude (Fig.7a).
+The strain was predominantly extensional, with most boreholes showing compression above and below of a much less magnitude (Fig.8a).
 As well as a rotation with time, a second extension feature developed in several boreholes some time after gas peak pressure.
-Close examination of the fibre optic data shows that most boreholes saw a slow build-up of strain, whereas three boreholes showed much quicker development, these three boreholes all showed spikes in strain.
+Close examination of the FO data shows that most boreholes saw a slow build-up of strain, whereas three boreholes showed much quicker development, these three boreholes all showed spikes in strain.
 The depth of the maximum strain showed that the zone of influence was oriented at an angle to the borehole array, deepening down dip of the injector.
 It should be noted that little to no strain was seen up dip (BGT-3, BGT-9).

 Only three extensometer sensors showed features that can be reliably correlated with gas movement around the time of gas peak pressure (not shown, see Cuss et al., 2024).
-In borehole BGT-4, interval EXT02 showed a dilation of ~1 µm, while neighbouring EXT03 showed a decrease of ~8 µm at [1.2].
+In borehole BGT-4, interval EXT02 showed a dilation of ~1 µm, while neighbouring EXT03 showed a decrease of ~8 µm at peak gas pressure [1.2].
 Further short-lived strain spikes were seen at [1.3] that generally did not result in permanent deformation.
 In borehole BGT-6 interval EXT02 also showed strain.
 At [1.1] ~3 µm of compression was seen.
 The inclinometer data only showed a response at [1.3] in y-offset.
 This shows that the features seen around gas entry [1.0-1.2] were pure dilatational events, while [1.3] had a component of shear.
-Generally, the mechanical instrumentation agreed with the observations from the fibre optic boreholes, showing deformation greatest towards 225°.
+Generally, the mechanical instrumentation agreed with the observations from the fibre optic boreholes, showing deformation greatest towards 225°, approximately coincident with the dip direction.

 Gas injection was continued at constant flow following peak gas pressure [1.2].
-Figure 8 shows that gas injection pressure reached an asymptote of ~3245 kPa by Day 785, some 32 days following gas peak pressure.
-The volume of pathways was estimated from the ideal gas law and the measured pressure.
-This suggests that an equivalent change in volume of at least 1.5l occurred within 2.5 days, with a total of >5l generated by the end of the period.
+Fig.9a shows that gas injection pressure reached an asymptote of ~3245 kPa by Day 785 [SS], some 32 days following gas peak pressure.
+The volume of the gas pathways was estimated from the difference between the measured gas pressure and that predicted from the ideal gas law, i.e. the amount of volume needed to be added to the injection interval to result in the pressure reduction observed.
+This suggests that an equivalent change in volume of at least 1.5 litre occurred within 2.5 days, with a total of >5 litres generated by the end of the period.
 Steady state flow had been established where the flowrate into the wall rock matched the flow into the system.

 3.3 Event 2